 1. Recitals.
 The City Council hereby finds that all of the facts set forth in the recitals above are true and correct and incorporated herein.

-2. CEQA: The Planning Commission concurrently recommended certification of the IS/MND (SCH No. 2025060904) for the project.
+2. CEQA: The City Council concurrently certified the IS/MND (SCH No. 2025060904) for the project.
 The IS/MND identified the land division of the project site.
 The land division does not change the environmental assessment of the IS/MND.
-Further, the Planning

-Commission recommended to the City Council certification of the IS/MND for this project.
-The Planning Commission further recommends findings that no subsequent review is required under CEQA Guidelines section 15162 as since that time no substantial changes have been proposed in the project which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
+Further, the City Council certified the IS/MND for this project.
+The City Council further finds that no subsequent review is required under CEQA Guidelines section 15162 as since that time no substantial changes have been proposed in the project which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
 Likewise, no substantial changes have occurred since that time with respect to the circumstances under which the project is undertaken which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
 There is also no new information, which was not known and could not have been known at the time of the recommendation for certification that the project will have significant effect not discussed in the IS/MND.
-As such, the Planning Commission recommends the City Council find Rezone 2023-03 has already been fully assessed in accordance with CEQA, no subsequent review is required under CEQA Guidelines section 15162, and no further action or review is required under CEQA.
+As such, the City Council finds that Tentative Parcel Map 2024-01 has already been fully assessed in accordance with CEQA, no subsequent review is required under CEQA Guidelines section 15162, and no further action or review is required under CEQA.
 3. Subdivision Findings.
-The Planning Commission determines that none of the findings required by the City's Subdivision Ordinance and the California Subdivision Map Act Section 66474 that require the City to deny approval of a tentative map apply to this project, or that findings regarding flood protection cannot be made.
-To the contrary, the Planning Commission finds, and recommends the City Council find, as follows: - a.
+The City Council determines that none of the findings required by the City's Subdivision Ordinance and the California Subdivision Map Act Section 66474 that require the City to deny approval of a tentative map apply to this project, or that findings regarding flood protection cannot be made.
+To the contrary, the City Council finds, as follows: - a.
 The proposed map is consistent with the applicable General Plan, Subdivision Ordinance, Specific Plan, and the Subdivision Map Act.
 Through compliance with applicable development standards, environmental mitigation measures, and conditions of approval, Tentative Parcel Map 2024-01 is consistent with all local planning documents including the General Plan, Subdivision Ordinance, and Zoning Ordinance, and the Subdivision Map Act. - b.
 The design or improvement of the proposed land division is consistent with applicable general plan and specific plans.
 Tentative Parcel Map 2024-01 is consistent with the intended land uses, density, and development standards outlined in the General Plan.
 Through compliance with applicable development standards, environmental mitigation measures, and conditions of approval, the subdivision is consistent with the density and land use designated by the General Plan, as well as circulation, pedestrian accessibility, and other design or improvement requirements of the General Plan.
 There is no specific plan applicable to the site. - c.
 That the site is physically suitable for the proposed type of development.
 Tentative Parcel Map 2024-01 would split the two (2) parcels identified as APNs 020-120-06 and 020-120-03S into two (2) parcels and one (1) remainder parcel to facilitate future residential and commercial uses.
 Through compliance with applicable development standards, environmental mitigation measures, and conditions of approval, land characteristics, including topography, soil conditions, drainage patterns, ingress/egress and access points, and utility availability are appropriate and can accommodate future development without significant challenges or modifications.